Fungus-growing ants: Evolution

 Early ancestors of attine ants were probably insect predators.
 They likely began foraging for leaf sections, but then converted their primary food source to the fungus these leaf cuts grew.
 Higher attines, such as Acromyrmex and Atta, are believed to have evolved in Central and North America about 20 million years ago (Mya), starting with Trachymyrmex cornetzi.
-While the fungal cultivars of the 'lower' attine ants can survive outside an ant colony, those of 'higher' attine ants are obligate mutualists, meaning they cannot exist without one another.
+While the fungal cultivars of the 'lower' attine ants can survive outside an ant colony, those of 'higher' attine ants are obligate mutualists.

 Generalized fungus farming in ants appears to have evolved about 55–60 Mya, but early 25 Mya ants seemed to have domesticated a single fungal lineage with gongylidia to feed colonies.
 This evolution of using gongylidia appears to have developed in the dry habitats of South America, away from the rainforests where fungus-farming evolved.
 About 10 million years later, leaf-cutting ants likely arose as active herbivores and began industrial-scaled farming.
-The fungus the ants grew, their cultivars eventually became reproductively isolated and co-evolved with the ants.
-These fungi gradually began decomposing more nutritious material like fresh plants.
+The fungus the ants grew eventually became reproductively isolated and co-evolved with the ants.
+These fungi gradually began decomposing more nutritious material like fresh plant-material.

-Shortly after attine ants began keeping their fungus gardens in dense aggregations, their farms likely began suffering from a specialized genus of Escovopsis mycopathogens.
+Shortly after attine ants began keeping their fungus gardens in dense aggregations, their farms likely began suffering from a specialized genus of Escovopsis, which are mycopathogens.
 The ants evolved cuticular cultures of Actinomycetota that suppress Escovopsis and possibly other bacteria.
 These cuticular cultures are both antibiotics and antifungals.
 The mature worker ants wear these cultures on their chest plates and sometimes on their surrounding thoraces and legs as a biofilm.